‘One Piece’ Episode 882 Spoilers: Vegapunk’s Invention Ends Warlord System, World Leaders Arrives At Reverie

 Luffy unknowingly used Conqueror’s Haki when the marines were about to execute Portgas D. Ace, whom he considered as his sworn brother.
 Luffy didn’t only stop the execution, but he also managed to free Ace from his Seastone handcuffs.
 However, on their way out of Marineford, Ace was killed by Akainu while protecting Luffy.

 The war ended when Luffy’s close friend, Emperor “Red-Haired” Shanks, arrived at Marineford and convinced Sengoku to let them handle the burial of Ace and Whitebeard.
 Before Whitebeard died, he said some words that inspired the pirates all around the world, saying that the greatest treasure, One Piece, is real.
-After the war, the Navy built a new headquarter in the New World, in front of the gate of Mary Geoise where the Celestial Dragon resides.
-Meanwhile, their former headquarter, Marineford, was turned into Branch G-1.
+After the war, the Navy built new headquarters in the New World, in front of the gate of Mary Geoise where the Celestial Dragon resides.
+Meanwhile, their former headquarters, Marineford, was turned into Branch G-1.

 『ワンピース』公式スピンオフ『ONE PIECE コビー似の小日山～ウリふたつなぎの大秘宝～』第40話“須茂重たちの日常”公開！ https://t.co/GPhJ090XHS pic.twitter.com/ORPX4ltAw7